izabellandrea/Manufacturing-Scanning-App/README.rst

 Scanning app
 ==================================

-The aim of the module is to create an interface that can ease automation and monitor production processes in real-time through barcodes and a user-friendly interface.
+The aim of the module is to create an interface that can provide manufacturing digitalization and monitor production processes in real-time through barcodes and a user-friendly interface.

 The module includes:
 --------------------